Valerie Frankel, LMFT

 - Viktor E. Frankl

-I am passionate about working with people who are grieving (death and non-death loss), divorcing and learning to co-parent.
-My practice is completely focused on these specific areas, either as a therapist, co-parenting counselor, or collaborative divorce coach.
+I am passionate about working with people who are divorced/divorcing and learning to co-parent and work together more effectively.
+My practice is completely focused on these specific areas either as a co-parenting counselor or collaborative divorce coach.

 Finding meaning in life events and learning to live with them is essential to me.
-I enjoy the newness of getting to know each client and creating a relationship and environment where change can occur.
+I enjoy the newness of getting to know each person I am working with and creating a relationship and environment where growth can occur.

-In addition to my private practice, I am a part-time faculty member at Sacramento State University and teaching in the Counselor Education Department.
+I am also a part-time faculty member at Sacramento State University and teaching in the Counselor Education Department.
 I love helping graduate students learn about the counseling profession and grow into the counselors they want to be.